muiplayer/hello-muiplayer/docs/docs/guide/mui-player-mobile-plugin.md

 ## download

-::: warning Professional edition plugin
+::: warning Value added services
-The plugin is supported by the professional edition.
-If you need to get the plugin, <u>[click here](/joinUs/#professional-edition-plugin)</u> View the introduction of the professional edition and download it!
+The plug-in is supported by the professional version.
+If you need to get the plug-in, please [click here](/joinUs/#professional-edition-plugin) to view the download and introduction of the professional version.
 :::